hacetheworld/mern-stack-project/README.md

 # mern-stack-project
-This is an mern(MongoDB , express,reactJs,Nodejs) stack  app
+This is an mern(MongoDB, express, reactJs, Nodejs) stack  app